I work across manufacturing, quality assurance, and process development.

 Market Context

 The early e-cigarette market was a graveyard of unsatisfying products.
-E-cigarettes like British Tobacco’s Blu mimicked the look of cigarettes but failed to deliver a consistent or effective nicotine experience due to poor technology and the use of nicotine HCI which was harsh at high temperatures.
+E-cigarettes like British Tobacco’s Blu mimicked the look of cigarettes but failed to deliver a consistent or effective nicotine experience due to poor technology and the choice of nicotine used, which was harsh at high temperatures.

 In parallel, a niche market for cannabis vaporization was solving a similar, but more high-stakes problem: how to precisely heat valuable botanical material without burning it.
 It was in this niche space that real innovation was happening.